MRes Oncology / Overview

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-The MRes in Oncology draws on the wide range of expertise in research and treatment within the Manchester Cancer Research Centre, the Cancer Research UK (CRUK) Manchester Institute and The Christie NHS Foundation Trust.
+- Draw on expertise at the Manchester Cancer Research Centre, the Cancer Research UK (CRUK) Manchester Institute and The Christie NHS Foundation Trust.

 The fees quoted above will be fully inclusive for the course tuition, administration and computational costs during your studies.